kudkuda/article-adviser/README.md

 I.2. `_the_ X + RelClause`

-Noun phrase heading a finite relative clause requires a definite article.
+A noun phrase heading a finite relative clause requires a definite article.

 Examples: